 Humans love stimulants!
 We have always enjoyed zapping ourselves and each other, just a little bit, or even quite a lot.123 For many decades, by far the most popular (and tame) form of electrotherapy or neuromodulation4 has been transcutaneous electrical nerve stimulation (TENS).
 Other kinds of electrical stimulation are also interesting, and more promising, like deeper stimulation — zapping the brain and spinal cord.
-This is an overview of all forms of neuromodulation with a strong focus on TENS for pain, and don’t miss the good news at the end of the article about TENS’s complicated, awesome cousin: pulsed electromagnetic field therapy.
+This is an overview of all forms of neuromodulation with a strong focus on TENS for pain.

 TENS has been a therapeutic staple in physical therapy and chronic pain clinics for decades.
 There are many consumer TENS units on the market.
 It has a huge following of believers, both providers and customers.